Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 A common practice in \CSP\ is to use less accurate, but quicker methods to estimate the energies of a large number of structures, and then to optimize those with low energies with progressively more accurate, but costlier, methods.
 This workflow saves computational expense by filtering out structures that are unlikely to be stable prior to performing calculations that yield a more predictive rank order.
 A similar strategy was employed in Refs.~\cite{Gubaev:2019a} and~\cite{Podryabinkin:2019a} where both robust and accurate \MTPs\ were trained for \CSP.
 In addition to generating 375,000 binary and ternary bcc, fcc and hcp-type unit cells, 1463 Al-Ni-Ti ternary structures were created via decorating prototypes~\cite{Gubaev:2019a}.
 It was noted that the prototype-derived structures might possess geometries that were not chemically sensible because of short metal-metal distances and too-small volumes, which could lead to large \MTP\ prediction errors.
 To circumvent this problem, structures with formation energies (as determined with a Robust \MTP) that were within 100~meV/atom of the convex hull were chosen for re-relaxation using active learning starting from an empty \MTP\ to generate an \AP.
 In another related work, the large training error of 170~meV/atom obtained in a \CSP\ search performed on boron, which has a very complex \PES, prompted the authors to retrain the \MTP\ on low-energy structures so it could accurately predict their energies~\cite{Podryabinkin:2019a}.

 Similar to these two studies~\cite{Gubaev:2019a,Podryabinkin:2019a}, our \textsc{RandSpg} generated structures span a wide energy range.
 Although the \RPs\ obtained from including them in the training set have large errors, they are able to correctly identify most low-energy configurations, and not misidentify them as having high energies.
 Therefore, by choosing the \RP-relaxed structures whose energies were within 50~meV/atom of the minimal energy structure for each composition, we can curate a new set of training data that can then be used to create an \AP.
 Because the low-energy structures are expected to be better behaved than the full relaxation set, possessing nearly optimized geometries that are chemically sensible, the \AP\ should yield lower training and prediction errors than the \RP.
-Indeed, Table \ref{table:rmse} shows that this is the case with the average level 16 (22) training and prediction errors being 108 (78)~meV/atom and 94 (111)~meV/atom, respectively.
-Sometimes the \AP\ prediction \RMS\ errors were caused by a handful of structures whose energies were significantly different from those predicted by the \RP.
-For example, the unusually large CHfZr system level 22 \AP\ prediction error was caused by four configurations that had large forces or stresses on their atoms, indicative of unphysical geometries.

 In many cases both the training and prediction \RMS\ errors obtained for the \AP\ decreased with increasing \MTP\ level, however they did not fall below 50~meV/atom.
 Considering that most high-throughput and \CSP\ searches are performed in a stepwise procedure, at each level filtering undesirable structures prior to increasing the accuracy by which the remaining subset is treated, this error is acceptable.
 Indeed, in both Refs.\cite{Gubaev:2019a} and~\cite{Podryabinkin:2019a} all structures with sufficiently low energy, as predicted by the \AP, were re-optimized with \DFT\ to obtain an improved energy ordering.
 Similarly, in \CSP\ searches on Lu-N-H~\cite{Ferreira} and Sc$_x$H$_y$~\cite{Salzbrenner} the lowest energy structures, as predicted by an \MLIAP, were relaxed with \DFT\ to determine a more accurate energy rank.